Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU3P0J4/strength-to-live">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMG841/the-howling-earth">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Gray and Juvia take on Metro's main body, while the others fight his golems.
-In<br>the meantime, Jellal takes on Gears.
-When it's down to Aldoron himself, an unexpected yet<br>familiar face shows up: Brandish.</p>
+<p align="center">When all five orbs are broken, something unexpected happens: The Wood Dragon God, Aldoron, is<br>revived.
+It also activates God Seeds, who start attacking Natsu and the others by becoming<br>the person who they consider to be the strongest.</p>
 </td>
 </tr>
 </table>